Catalog Advanced Search

 On-Demand Video

-The panel is moderated by Michael Furman, MD, MS, Fellowship Director at OSS Health, who also serves on the IPSIS Board as a Member-at-Large.
+- Michael Furman, MD, MS, Ask the Experts moderator and Fellowship Director at OSS Health, who serves on the IPSIS Education Division.

 Listen on the go — make "Ask the Experts" your new go-to podcast!
 Besides the video, an audio download is also available here.